Salvatore Cancemi: Pentito

-On July 22, 1993, Cancemi walked into the Carabinieri station on Piazza Verdi in Palermo and turned himself in.
-Riina had been arrested on January 15 that year and his followers stepped up the terrorist strategy that had been started the year before with the killing of Falcone and Borsellino after the Maxi Trial sentence had been confirmed.
+On 22 July 1993, Cancemi walked into the Carabinieri station on Piazza Verdi in Palermo and turned himself in.
+Riina had been arrested on 15 January that year and his followers stepped up the terrorist strategy that had been started the year before with the killing of Falcone and Borsellino after the Maxi Trial sentence had been confirmed.
 He also surrendered his fortune which was estimated to be worth GBP 33 million.

-On May 28, 1993, the Mafia detonated a bomb severely damaging the Uffizi Gallery in Florence starting a series of bomb attacks on places of cultural heritage.
-A few days after Cancemi’s surrender bombs detonated at the Villa Reale Museum and the Pavilion of Contemporary Art in Milan, on July 27 and the Church of San Giorgio and the Lateran Vicariate in Rome on July 28.
-In total the attacks left 10 people dead and 93 injured.
+On 28 May 1993, the Mafia detonated a bomb severely damaging the Uffizi Gallery in Florence starting a series of bomb attacks on places of cultural heritage.
+A few days after Cancemi's surrender bombs detonated at the Villa Reale Museum and the Pavilion of Contemporary Art in Milan, on 27 July and the Church of San Giorgio and the Lateran Vicariate in Rome on 28 July.
+In total, the attacks left 10 people dead and 93 injured.

 Cancemi opposed the violent terrorist strategy and feared for his life because he had said so.
-Riina’s brother-in-law Leoluca Bagarella also suspected that Cancemi had been behind the arrest of the Mafia boss.
+Riina's brother-in-law Leoluca Bagarella also suspected that Cancemi had been behind the arrest of the Mafia boss.